codebuddies/codebuddies/contributing.md

 Now we can make commits to our branch (`git commit -am "commit message"`) and `git pull` to get other people's changes to the branch, and `git push` our own commits to the branch.

-Finally, when you're finished working on the fix or feature in your branch, you need to merge it back into the `master` branch.
-This is what you do:
+Finally, when you're finished working on the fix or feature in your branch, you'll need to submit a pull request!

-1. Type `git checkout master` to switch back to the master branch.
-2. Type `git pull` to get the latest updates in the master branch.
-3. Type `git merge BRANCHNAME` to merge your BRANCHNAME into the master branch.

-@linda (or someone else) will occasionally move the contents of `master` into `staging` and deploy it to [http://cbv2-staging2.meteor.com](http://cbv2-staging2.meteor.com).
+Click on the "pull request" button by going to https://github.com/codebuddiesdotorg/cb-v2-scratch/pulls and clicking on "new pull request."
+Next, select your branch, and submit.

+One of the github maintainers (@linda or someone else) will look over your pull request and accept it.

 ### What should I remember while I'm working on my branch?